 This safari section is seen as the ‘classic’ Serengeti with a large expanse of open grasslands where different animal species ranging from the majestic lion to the panicky ostrich live.

 The Serengeti Plain is punctuated by granite and gneiss outcroppings known as kopjes.
 These outcroppings are the result of volcanic activity and provide a microhabitat for non-plains wildlife.
 The Simba and Moru kopjes are home to different troops of lions and have inspired the Disney movie “The Lion King “.

 Safari in Lobo and the Northern Serengeti

-The quiet northern part of the Serengeti is characterized by refreshing green hills undulating all the way to the Kenyan border.
-Due to the relatively dense vegetation, this area is more difficult for seeing wildlife, but gives you a chance to spot leopards.
+The quiet northern part of the Serengeti is characterized by refreshing green hills undulating the Kenyan border.
+Due to the relatively dense vegetation, this area is more difficult for seeing wildlife but gives you a chance to spot leopards.

 Though it is best visited in September and October when large numbers of wildebeests and other ungulates migrate in search of food and water, there is plenty to see throughout the year as most of the elephant population of the Serengeti comes here.
 At the foot of the Lobo hills lions, leopards, cheetahs, and other felines plus hyenas can be encountered.
 If you have enough time during your safari, try to visit this area.

 The relatively narrow arm of the Serengeti which stretches from the western part of the Seronera Valley almost to the shore of Lake Victoria is much flatter than the other parts.
 The vegetation of the Western Passage is characterized by woodland, interspersed with areas of open grassland and dense gray whistling thorn acacia trees.